matrix-org/matrix-spec-proposals/proposals/1740-accept-header.md

 ### Negotiate transport(+encoding)

-It's clear that this proposal still limits Matrix to serving HTTP and are limited to doing HTTP+$encoding.
+It's clear that this proposal still limits Matrix to serving HTTP.
 We could expand the proposal to negoitating transport either from within a HTTP header (which would `Upgrade` you to a different transport), .well-known or a SRV record rather than limiting ourselves to `Accept`.
 The proposal does not currently look at negotiating transport as I believe the encoding should be negotiated within the transport and is a seperate proposal.

 ## Potential issues